Options Bar

 Use these buttons to cancel (undo) or reinstate (redo) actions.

-Some actions, such as deleting a Source, a Bus, or a Speaker cannot be canceled.
+Some actions, such as deleting a Source, a Bus, or a Speaker cannot be cancelled.

 Transform Options

-For more information about the Transform Modes, check the dedicated section in the Venue page.
+For more information about Transform Modes, refer to the dedicated section in the Venue page.

 Delete Selection